dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### Expressionify

-Add support for calling extension methods in linq lambdas.
-For EF Core: 3.1
+Add support for calling extension methods in LINQ lambdas.
+For EF Core: 3.

 [GitHub repository](https://github.com/ClaveConsulting/Expressionify)

 ### XLinq

 Language Integrated Query (LINQ) technology for relational databases.
 It allows you to use C# to write strongly typed queries.
-For EF Core: 3.1
+For EF Core: 3.

 - Full C# support for query creation: multiple statements inside lambda, variables, functions, etc.
 - No semantic gap with SQL.
 XLinq declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.